DataDog/integrations-extras/kepler/README.md

 ## Overview

-This check brings energy usage estimates of Kuberenetes workloads from [Kepler][1] into Datadog.
+This check brings Kuberenetes workloads energy usage estimates from [Kepler][1] into Datadog.

 ## Setup